 For providing a defense against on-the-field head injuries.
-ImPACT is the premier mobile app for diagnosing concussions on the spot in school-age athletes.
+ImPACT is the premier mobile app for assisting trained medical professionals in the diagnosis of concussions on the spot in school-age athletes.
 Four to 5 million Americans suffer head injuries every year, and an increasing percentage is composed of students who are identified through ImPACT’s neurocognitive assessment tools, which include features that evaluate a player’s balance and short-term memory.
 Impact is now expanding beyond the realm of traditional contact sports: NASCAR recently announced it will use the product for mandatory concussion testing in 2014.

 For creating a built-in pain-relief platform.
 Some of the most chronic diseases–such as rheumatoid arthritis, diabetes, and multiple sclerosis–are due to some form of inflammation.
 SetPoint’s technology consists of a tiny implant in the vagus nerve of the neck that, when activated, helps reduce the inflammatory reflex–the physiological response that controls inflammation–via a pathway discovered by the company’s cofounder.
 SetPoint Medical, whose aim is to offer cheaper and less risky therapies for inflammatory diseases, is currently involved in clinical trials.